 - Start an automated daily sequence to follow up.

 You could put together an online course with your own website, youtube, quiz software, landing page tools etc. But some of the best online course platforms combine all these features and package them smoothly, so it is way easy to launch your course. (and set up landing pages for them).
+Here are some additional tips for free webinars from Uteach.

 Bonus: Innovative Landing Pages – something they haven’t seen before